parthenon-hpc-lab/parthenon/docs/amr.md

 ## Ensuring your data is consistent after re-meshing

-WHen re-meshing happens, a few operations have, which can be plugged in to in various ways.
+When re-meshing happens, a few operations happen, which can be plugged in to in various ways.
 The operations performed (in order) are:
 - The function `InitUserMeshBlockData` is called.
 This function can be set by setting it in the `ApplicationInputs` field of the problem generator:
 ```C++
 void MyInitUserMeshBlockData(MeshBlock *pmb, ParameterInput *pin) {